What Is a School Leaver?

 SLES stands for School Leaver Employment Supports.

 It’s an NDIS support designed to help young people with disability transition from school into work.
-That might be open employment, supported employment, further training, or building the skills needed to work in the future.
+This might include open employment, supported employment, further training, or building the skills needed to work in the future.

-SLES is about preparing for employment, not placing you directly into a job.
+SLES is about preparing for employment, not placing someone directly into a job.

 What is SLES under the NDIS?

-SLES is a capacity building support that focuses on helping school leavers develop the skills, confidence and experience they need to move towards employment.
+SLES is a Capacity Building support that focuses on helping school leavers build the skills, confidence, and experience they need to move towards employment.

-It’s usually delivered over up to 2 years and is funded separately from other employment supports in your plan.
+It’s commonly delivered over up to 2 years and is funded separately from other employment supports in your plan.

 Who is eligible for SLES?